 Keith G. Harrison, of Holt, Michigan, was elected as the 58th Commander-in-Chief of the Military Order of the Loyal Legion of the United States (MOLLUS) on October 10, 2009, in Fort Knox, Kentucky.
 He was the second Companion from Michigan (the other being James Vernor Jr., 1941 – 1947) to serve as Commander-in-Chief in the history of the Order.
 He also is the fourth Companion to have served as the Commander-in-Chief of both the Sons of Union Veterans of the Civil War (SUVCW) and the MOLLUS (the other three being US Grant III, Gordon R. Burry, and Lowell V. Hammer).
 He has been a hereditary member of the Order since 1985 and has served as Senior Vice Commander-in-Chief, Junior Vice Commander-in-Chief, Chancellor-in-Chief, National Membership List Coordinator, National Membership Contact, National Webmaster, and Michigan Commandery Commander, Registrar, and Webmaster.
 In 2010, he was interviewed by Michigan History Magazine.

 Past Commander-in-Chief Harrison traces his MOLLUS eligibility back to two Union officers, Captain Joseph S. Harper, Company A, 12th Regiment, Michigan Volunteer Infantry (great great great grandfather) and 1st Lieutenant Perry A. Tietsort, Company K, 60th United States Colored Troops (great great granduncle).
-His ancestry includes 41 Union Civil War soldiers.
-Thirty-six of those soldiers served from Michigan and included 1 great great great grandfather 3 great great grandfathers, 11 great great granduncles, and 21 cousins.
+His ancestry includes 45 Union Civil War soldiers.
+Forty of those soldiers served from Michigan and included 1 great great great grandfather, 3 great great grandfathers, 1 great great great grand uncle, 12 great great granduncles, and 28 cousins.
 The Michigan units in which his ancestors served included the 1st, 2nd, 3rd, 11th, 12th, 14th, 15th, 18th, 19th, 23rd, 25th, 27th, and 28th Volunteer Infantries; the 3rd, 4th, 5th, 8th, 10th and 11th Volunteer Cavalries; 1st Light Artillery, and 13th and 14th Batteries.
 The remaining five Union Civil War ancestors (1 great great granduncle and 4 cousins) served in the 60th United States Colored Troops and the 1st Colorado Volunteer Infantry, 15th United States Infantry, 3rd United States Artillery, and the Army of the Ohio (Major General Don Carolos Buell), respectively.
-The regiment with the greatest number of his ancestors was the 12th Michigan Volunteer Infantry, with 1 great great great grandfather, 2 great great grandfathers, four great great granduncles, and one cousin.
+The regiment with the greatest number of his ancestors was the 12th Michigan Volunteer Infantry, with 1 great great great grandfather, 2 great great grandfathers, 4 great great granduncles, and 1 cousin.
 The 12th Michigan went directly from Niles, Michigan, to Pittsburg Landing, Tennessee, two weeks before the Battle of Shiloh.
 During that battle, several of his relatives were captured.
 Companion Harrison also has one Confederate ancestor, Private James Brewster (3rd Cousin 4 times removed), who served with Company K, 11th Kentucky Cavalry, under General John Hunt Morgan (see List of Ancestors).

 HARRISON, KEITH HARRISON